mszajna/await-cps/README.md

 Currently there is no warning when monitor-* is used inside async which may lead to hard-to-spot concurrency bugs.

-### Meta

-Metadata of forms containing `await` expressions is currently lost in translation.

 ## Does it work?

 Being cautious about a library applying chainsaw surgery to your production